Prostate cancer vs. prostatitis: The differences

 What is prostatitis?

-Prostatitis is another health condition that causes swelling and tenderness in the prostate or areas near the prostate.
+Prostatitis is a health condition that causes swelling and tenderness in the prostate or areas near the prostate.
 Although the swelling from prostatitis can increase your PSA level (prostate-specific antigen), it does not result in cancer.

 Causes of prostate cancer